brunoolivieri/surveillanceStrategies/README.md

 # surveillanceStrategies
 Squads of UAVs collecting data from WSN in a distributed manner.
+Some results from my PhD dissertation.

 Some results: